Unitary and Open Scattering Quantum Walks on Graphs: Induced Open Quantum Walks on

-As a consequence, thanks to Theorem \eqref{dynpsiV}, we have in this infinite dimensional example \be \Psi_{\cS}^n(\cdot)=\sum_{y=0}^1 \frac12|\chi(y)\ket\bra \chi(y)| \, \tr(\cdot) + O(e^{-\gamma n}), \ee in where $\chi(y)$ are defined by \eqref{chiN}, in the weak sense.
+As a consequence, thanks to Theorem \ref{dynpsiV}, we have in this infinite dimensional example \be \Psi_{\cS}^n(\cdot)=\sum_{y=0}^1 \frac12|\chi(y)\ket\bra \chi(y)| \, \tr(\cdot) + O(e^{-\gamma n}), \ee in where $\chi(y)$ are defined by \eqref{chiN}, in the weak sense.
 This result is in keeping with the finite dimensional result Lemma \ref{piconnected}.

-{\bf Acknowledgments:} This work is partially supported by the French National Research Agency in the framework of the "France 2030" program (ANR-11-LABX-0025-01) for the LabEx PERSYVAL.
-The author wishes to thank the Section de Math\'ematiques de l'Universit\'e de Gen\`eve for its warm hospitality in the spring of 2023, during which this work was begun.
+{\bf Acknowledgment: } This work is partially supported by the French National Research Agency in the framework of the "France 2030" program (ANR-11-LABX-0025-01) for the LabEx PERSYVAL, and by the grant Dynacqus ANR-24-CE40-5714-02.